SLC Airport opens first of three Sensory Rooms for all passenger use | The City Journals

 “We get to experience this moment with millions of people traveling with sensory challenges and needs,” Mendenhall said.

-SLCDA plans to have three Sensory Rooms in the airport total as two additional rooms are continuing to be designed and remodeled.
+SLCDA plans to have three Sensory Rooms in the International Airport total as two additional rooms are continuing to be designed and remodeled.
 This is part of their mission to ensure a safe and smooth travel experience for all passengers.